 As a toddler he pushed away as often as he reached out, as a school kid he doles out his hugs fiercely, but selectively, and he has never liked kisses.

 It doesn’t mean he doesn’t love you.
 If you give him time you will see how much he adores you.
 If you give him space he will reward you with long snugly conversations and hugs that are so forceful they literally knock the air out of you… but not kisses, never kisses.

 He and I have an inside joke about ‘cow kisses’ and every once in awhile he’ll let me give him one, if he’s in a playful mood.
 But he isn’t often in the mood, not even for his mother’s kisses, and I respect that.

 It’s something others sometimes find hard to understand, especially when he was littler and he hadn’t perfected his death stare.

 “Just a little kiss!”

 I know the requests are made with bags of love, I know there is no intent to be disrespectful or make anyone uncomfortable, and I know there are some deep-ceded generational ideas and expectations… but it makes my child feel pressured and uncomfortable and frustrated.

-I’ve always told him to simply say ‘no thanks, I don’t like kisses’ or said it for him if he wasn’t able to.
+I’ve always taught him to simply say ‘no thanks, I don’t like kisses’.
+Or I’ve said it for him if he wasn’t able to.

-Now that he is older I suggest that he offers some other form of affection that he is more comfortable with, a handshake, a hug, or a high five and a big smile.
+Now that he is older I suggest that he could offer some other form of affection that he is more comfortable with, a handshake, or a high five and a big smile.
 We try to explain in a polite manner and move on.
 Often that is enough, but sometimes people still persist.